Pope Francis suffers new breathing crises, is back on noninvasive ventilation, Vatican says

 In a late update, the Vatican said the episodes were caused by a “significant accumulation” of mucus in his lungs and bronchial spasms.
 “Two bronchoscopies were performed with the need for aspiration of copious secretions,” the Vatican said.

-Earlier Monday, Pope Francis issued a new message from the hospital as Vatican officials begged him to let his voice be heard after disappearing from public view for over two weeks as he recovers.
+ROME (AP) — Pope Francis issued a new message from the hospital on Monday as Vatican officials begged him to let his voice be heard after disappearing from public view for over two weeks as he recovers from pneumonia.

 Francis, 88, denounced the “progressive irrelevance” of international organizations to combat war as he remained at Rome's Gemelli hospital in stable condition.
 He was up, had breakfast and was receiving therapies after sleeping “well all night long," the Vatican said.